iShares Russell 2000 Growth ETF (NYSEARCA:IWO) Shares Bought by Riversedge Advisors LLC

-Riversedge Advisors LLC grew its holdings in iShares Russell 2000 Growth ETF (NYSEARCA:IWO – Get Rating) by 18.2% in the fourth quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The institutional investor owned 3,450 shares of the exchange traded fund’s stock after buying an additional 530 shares during the quarter.
-Riversedge Advisors LLC’s holdings in iShares Russell 2000 Growth ETF were worth $740,000 as of its most recent SEC filing.
+Riversedge Advisors LLC grew its holdings in shares of iShares Russell 2000 Growth ETF (NYSEARCA:IWO – Get Rating) by 18.2% during the 4th quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The fund owned 3,450 shares of the exchange traded fund’s stock after purchasing an additional 530 shares during the quarter.
+Riversedge Advisors LLC’s holdings in iShares Russell 2000 Growth ETF were worth $740,000 at the end of the most recent quarter.

 iShares Russell 2000 Growth ETF Trading Down 0.1 %